 Historians value good writing.
 All scholars construct new forms of knowledge, but we tend to hold our profession to a very high standard when writing about our discoveries.
 We prefer clear and persuasive prose over data tables or abstract jargon.
 We favor book-length monographs over the article-based publishing traditions of the social sciences.
 And most of all, we appreciate the importance of narrative, the ability to wrap meaningful insights about the past into a good story.

-Permalink for this paragraph 1 Despite the central role that writing plays within our profession, its practice remains mostly hidden from public view.
+¶ 8 Leave a comment on paragraph 8 1 Despite the central role that writing plays within our profession, its practice remains mostly hidden from public view.
 By and large, we historians do our work — the acts of researching, writing, and publishing — alone, rather than in collaboration with others.
 While we prize the influential books that hold a special place on our bookshelves and in our minds, historians rarely reveal the underlying processes that led to these finished products.
 Writing is our shared craft, the glue that unites our profession, but we tend to be private about it.
 “Do not circulate or cite without permission of the author” is an all-too-familiar warning label appearing on drafts of papers delivered at our conferences.
 Given this state of secrecy, how do we expect historians-in-training to learn our craft?
 How do we expect them to develop their skills as writers, particularly of dissertations and books, without openly sharing and comparing our writing processes?
 How can we advance the overall quality of writing in the profession without asking all of us to reinvent our own wheels?
 Collectively, the ideas presented here seek to interrupt this norm of silence within our profession, pull back the curtain, and make our individual work processes more public.

-Permalink for this paragraph 3 The fact that this volume about writing has been digitally conceived, developed, and published is anything but coincidental.
+¶ 9 Leave a comment on paragraph 9 3 The fact that this volume about writing has been digitally conceived, developed, and published is anything but coincidental.
 We see this volume and the essays in it as an intervention into a complex and changing landscape of digital scholarship and scholarly publishing.
 On the one hand, in the last decade self-described digital humanists have delineated and demonstrated the numerous and wide-ranging ways in which technology might make speed up and improve the quality of research and writing in the humanities.6 Discipline-specific efforts in the field of digital history have been led by institutions such as the George Mason University’s Roy Rosenzweig Center for History and New Media (CHNM)7, encouraged by the American Historical Association and undertaken by individuals and groups of scholars both and outside the academy.8 As CHNM’s Dan Cohen and Roy Rosenzweig explained in their seminal 2005 how-to guide, digital technology allows historians to “do more, reach more people, store more data, give readers more varied sources; we can get more historical materials into classrooms, give students more access to formerly cloistered documents, hear from more perspectives.”
 In addition, digital media both extend and fundamentally change the way we read and understand information by rendering it manipulable and interactive, and allowing us to access it in nonlinear form.9

-Permalink for this paragraph 2 On the other hand, and despite these purported benefits, scholars in humanities disciplines – and historians in particular – have been especially slow to embrace digital technology for the research, writing, and dissemination of their scholarship.
+¶ 10 Leave a comment on paragraph 10 2 On the other hand, and despite these purported benefits, scholars in humanities disciplines – and historians in particular – have been especially slow to embrace digital technology for the research, writing, and dissemination of their scholarship.
 The findings of recent surveys indicate that the vast majority of history faculty are neither engaging with digital tools for analysis nor are they digitally disseminating their in-progress or completed work.10 These same scholars use email, word processing software, online search engines and digital archives in the course of producing scholarship, but they do not avail themselves of the many technologies designed to assist in data analysis and text composition.11 Approximately twenty percent of historians claim to have published scholarship online, but more than half of those may have been digitized versions of articles published in print journals.12 That leaves only about ten percent of historians who have shared their scholarship in digital form on the open web, whether on personal blogs or institutional or project-specific websites, as digital documentaries, games or apps, as essays in web-born journals or in Wikipedia.
 Why so few?
 Clues to this lie both in the circumstances that shape the process and products of historians’ writing, and in the reasons why historians publish in the first place.

-Permalink for this paragraph 0 For historians – as for all authors — writing is an individual and highly personal process, as well as a materially- and culturally-situated one.13 There is something understandable – even commendable – about scholars wanting to stay with what they know, appreciate, and do well.
+¶ 11 Leave a comment on paragraph 11 0 For historians – as for all authors — writing is an individual and highly personal process, as well as a materially- and culturally-situated one.13 There is something understandable – even commendable – about scholars wanting to stay with what they know, appreciate, and do well.
 Until very recently, people who wanted to publish short pieces to be read by a broad readership on a regular basis became journalists, not historians.
 So although we might all benefit from having more historians blogging their scholarship, for example, it hardly comes as a surprise that we do not.
-Moreover, as applied linguist Ken Hyland emphasizes, “Academic writing is not just about conveying an ideational ‘content’, it is also about the representation of self.”14 In other words, we are what we write – and what we read – and historians on the whole appear disinclined to alter that however compelling the logic behind it.15 And yet, as the essays in this volume attest, the logic is indeed compelling, as is our responsibility as intellectuals, in Donald Hall’s words: “to question, reinterrogate, unsettle, and dissipate familiarities … and we — our selves – should hold no privileged position vis-à-vis that critical engagement.”16
+Moreover, as applied linguist Ken Hyland emphasizes, “Academic writing is not just about conveying an ideational ‘content’, it is also about the representation of self.”14 In other words, we are what we write – and what we read – and historians on the whole appear disinclined to alter that however compelling the logic behind it.15 And yet, as the essays in this volume attest, the logic is indeed compelling, as is our responsibility as intellectuals, in Donald Hall’s words: “to question, reinterrogate, unsettle, and dissipate familiarities … and we — our selves — should hold no privileged position vis-à-vis that critical engagement.”16

-Permalink for this paragraph 3 Beyond the personal, historians’ willingness to engage in digital history hinges, too, on (perceived) material, technological, and temporal constraints.
+¶ 12 Leave a comment on paragraph 12 3 Beyond the personal, historians’ willingness to engage in digital history hinges, too, on (perceived) material, technological, and temporal constraints.
 By definition, digital history utilizes different tools, differently, than most historians are used to.
 It has its own vocabulary and requires different skills sets (emphasizing, for example, curation as opposed to detective work).17 Would-be digital historians who are used to working alone, with only a word processor, may be daunted or dismayed by the prospect of managing a multi-software or multi-contributor project.
 Many of us lack the basic literacy in digital genres and technologies and information architecture to be able to articulate our ideas, whilst others are hesitant to immerse themselves in the new technologies, lest they become obsolete before the historian’s work is even finished.18 Historians may not have access to the time, money or technical support necessary to realize some forms of digital scholarship.19 Or, we may be unaware that we do in fact have access to these, or that we may can do some forms of digital history – including joining extant projects – without them.

-Permalink for this paragraph 0 The third major influence on historians’ engagement with digital history has been the culture of scholarship within the discipline itself.20 To date, historians’ culture and modus operandi have typically been the opposite of the speed and openness, the collaborative spirit and do-it-yourself mentality that characterize the Internet at its best.
+¶ 13 Leave a comment on paragraph 13 0 The third major influence on historians’ engagement with digital history has been the culture of scholarship within the discipline itself.20 To date, historians’ culture and modus operandi have typically been the opposite of the speed and openness, the collaborative spirit and do-it-yourself mentality that characterize the Internet at its best.
 In their work, historians by and large seek to be comprehensive rather than (necessarily) innovative – and comprehensiveness takes time.21 “On the ‘slow side of sharing’,” we hoard and hone our ideas prior to publication rather than widely circulate working papers or pre-prints like those in other disciplines, and once submitted for peer review, our articles and monographs may take up to three years to appear in print.22 In the interim, we fear that the exposure of our messy path to supposed perfection will lead others either to scoop our ideas or else to discover that we are not as clever as our peer-reviewed published works would have them believe.23 Historians’ secrecy about their work may indeed support the harsh competitiveness which some feel has come to define the academy more broadly.24 To the contrary, in accordance with the do-it-yourself culture of the Internet, the sharing of thinking-in-progress seems to encourage more collaboration than competition amongst scholars (and others), while also modelling the “historical habits of mind” we seek to teach our students.25

 Why do we publish?